 There are a couple of decent Set Bonuses to get your hands on for Mercenary Healers.

 |GEAR||2 SET||4 SET||6 SET|

 |Apex Predator||Mastery +2%||Activating Power Shot, Tracer Missile or Rapid Scan increases the critical chance of your next Power Shot, Tracer Missile or Rapid Scan by 10%.
 Stacks up to 5 times but is removed on 6th stack.||Dealing damage with Power Shot or Tracer Missile and healing with Rapid Scan grant a stack of Power Step, stacking up to 5 times.
 At 5 stacks, your next Power Shot, Tracer Missile, or Rapid Scan is more effective and generates no Heat.|

-All of these (except for Apex Predator) can also be bought from the Set Bonus and Tacticals Vendors on your Factions Fleet.
+All of these (except for Apex Predator and Restorative Drive) can also be bought directly from the Set Bonus and Tacticals Vendors on your Factions Fleet.

 |Amplified Champion||All||Conquest Crates|

 |Restorative Drive||Mercenary||NIM Dxun and Kai Zykken box if lucky|